Element-Re/crossblade/README.md

 ## Terminology
 For clarity's sake, it's best to start by defining some terms.
 ### Core Foundry Terms
-* **Playlist:** A container for a set of Playlist Sounds which defines how they should be played.
+* **Playlist:** A container for a set of sounds which defines how they should be played.
 * **Playlist Sound:** A single sound entry of a playlist.
 * **Audio Source:** A reference to an audio file.
 Each playlist sound is associated with one.
 ### Crossblade-Specific Terms